 Detection in PICsIT: a photon passes through ISGRI and is stopped in PICsIT, generating one or more scintillation flashes.
-PICsIT records detections which occur in just one pixel (single events), and detections which occur in more than one pixel (multiple events), separately.
+PICsIT distinguishes detections that occur in only one pixel (single events), from those that occur in more than one (multiple events).